BenjaminDigeon/cleverage-techlunch-terminal/terminal.md

 <br />

-- A program have always a exit code
+- A program has always an exit code
   - **0** if success
   - **1** to **255** anything else
-- Ready the manual for each program
+- Read the manual for each program

 <br />